Marie-Joseph/cursesway/README.md

 * dump current state (possibly to image formats)
 * imitate rollover functionality for right and left
 * pre-program some neat seeds/common constructs
-* allow loading in states (possible from image formats)
+* allow loading in states (possibly from image formats)